 Medically reviewed on July 7, 2022 by Jordan Stachel, M.S., RDN, CPT.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

-Certain vitamins and supplements can help reduce stress and anxiety—and when paired with other healthy lifestyle habits, the results can be overwhelmingly effective.
-We’ve compiled a list of the 10 best vitamins and other supplements that may combat or reduce stress and anxiety levels.
+Certain vitamins and supplements may help reduce stress and anxiety—and when paired with other healthy lifestyle habits, the results can be quite effective.
+We’ve compiled a list of 10 vitamins and other supplements that may combat or reduce stress and anxiety levels.
 Be sure to consult with your healthcare provider before taking any new supplements.

 Table of Contents

 The body needs eight B vitamins to function at its happiest and healthiest.
-B vitamins like B6 and B12 can help relieve stress, improve cognitive function, and reduce feelings of depression and anxiety.
+B vitamins like B12 and B6 may help relieve stress, support cognitive function, and reduce feelings of depression and anxiety [2, 3, 4].

-An Oxford study found that balanced B12 levels promote brain health.
-Those without a B12 deficiency were six times less likely to experience brain shrinkage than those with a deficiency.
+An Oxford study found that optimal B12 levels support brain health.
+Those without a B12 deficiency were six times less likely to experience brain shrinkage than those with a deficiency .

-How It’s Used: While vitamin B can come from foods such as milk, eggs, chicken, red meat, tuna, avocados, and potatoes, you can also find vitamin B supplements in capsule and powder forms.
+How It’s Used: While B vitamins can come from foods such as milk, eggs, chicken, red meat, tuna, avocados, and potatoes, you can also find B vitamin supplements in capsule and powder forms.

 Maintaining proper levels of B vitamins through diet is ideal.
 However, those with vitamin B deficiencies might find it easier to improve their levels through supplements.
-While it’s difficult to take in too much vitamin B because it’s water-soluble, you may experience side effects like skin flushing, nausea, vomiting, and diarrhea.
 If you’re interested in vitamin B supplements, talk to your healthcare provider about the ideal dosage for you.

-Additional Benefits: B vitamins improve brain function, energy levels, and cell metabolism.
-Increasing your intake of B complex vitamins through food and/or supplements will leave you feeling calm and ready to take on the day by promoting:
+Additional Benefits: B vitamins can support normal brain function, energy levels, and cell metabolism.
+Increasing your intake of B complex vitamins through food and/or supplements can help you feel ready to take on the day by supporting :

-Vitamin C clears the body of excess cortisol, a stress hormone found in the bloodstream, during times of increased tension.
+Vitamin C helps prevent the buildup of excess cortisol, a stress hormone found in the bloodstream, during times of increased tension .
 The less amount of cortisol in the system, the less likely you are to feel stressed and/or see the physical signs of stress like fatigue, headaches, or high blood pressure.

 How It’s Used: Vitamin C is in many common foods like citrus fruits, potatoes, tomatoes, broccoli, and spinach.
 Eating these foods regularly can improve your vitamin C levels.
 However, vitamin C supplements can be helpful for those with deficiencies and/or strict diets.

-Additional Benefits: One of the main roles of vitamin C, aside from reducing stress, is its ability to help with the growth, development, and repair of bodily tissues.
-Those who intake appropriate amounts of vitamin C can benefit from increased immunity, prevention of iron deficiencies through vitamin C’s aid in iron absorption, assistance in managing blood pressure, and improvement in stress levels.
+Additional Benefits: One of the main roles of vitamin C, aside from reducing stress, is its ability to help with the growth, development, and repair of bodily tissues .
+Those who intake appropriate amounts of vitamin C can benefit from healthy immune system function, prevention of iron deficiencies through vitamin C’s aid in iron absorption, assistance in managing blood pressure, and improvement in stress levels [6, 7, 9].

-Vitamin D, the vitamin the body soaks in from sunlight, is essential for absorbing calcium and phosphorus and maintaining immune system functions.
+Vitamin D, the vitamin the body synthesizes after exposure to sunlight, is important for absorbing calcium and phosphorus and maintaining immune system functions [10, 11].
 Vitamin D is also important for the growth and development of teeth and bones.

-A 2020 study found that vitamin D influences the reduction of academic stress and in turn reduces additional levels of stress throughout the body.
+A small 2020 study found that vitamin D can influence academic stress levels, and in turn reduces additional levels of stress throughout the body .
 Students in particular may be able to reduce the effects of stress by exposing themselves to sunlight or taking vitamin D supplements, like D3 capsules.

-How It’s Used: The most natural way to intake and absorb vitamin D is through diet and exposure to the sun.
+How It’s Used: The most natural way to intake vitamin D is through diet and exposure to the sun.
 Milk, certain fortified cereals, fatty fish, and egg yolks are great sources of this key nutrient.
 Supplements like daily capsules and powders are great alternatives.
+It’s worth noting that vitamin D3 does have upper limits, so be sure to consult with your healthcare provider before adding it to your diet, and stick to the recommended dosages.

 While sunlight is one of the best sources of vitamin D, be sure to apply sunscreen and limit sun exposure in excess amounts to avoid damaging your skin.

 Additional Benefits: This powerful vitamin can do more for your body than you think.
-For example, vitamin D:
+For example, vitamin D [11, 13, 14]:

-Vitamin D helps your body function properly, and improved physical health will make it harder for your mind to slipe into periods of anxiety, stress, and depression.
+Vitamin D helps your body function properly, and improved physical health can make it harder for your mind to slip into periods of anxiety, stress, and depression.

 Melatonin, a hormone produced by the brain's pineal gland, helps control sleep patterns.
-Improved sleep patterns can directly affect mood and energy levels.
-Studies have found that people experiencing repeated anxiety and depression spells lack quality sleep.
-Melatonin supplements can be an effective way for those struggling with falling asleep or with staying asleep to regulate their sleep schedule.
+A study found that people experiencing repeated anxiety and depression spells lack quality sleep .
+Melatonin supplements can be an effective way for those struggling with falling asleep or with staying asleep to regulate their sleep schedule .

 How It’s Used: Unlike other vitamins and minerals that help with stress, melatonin is not found in many foods or drinks.
-However, there are natural ways to encourage the body's production of this hormone, such as:
+However, there are ways to encourage the body's levels of this hormone, such as supplementation and decreased exposure to blue light (phone light, television light, etc.) [17, 18].

 With increasing awareness of how sleep affects overall health, melatonin supplements have become widely available across the globe.
 Melatonin supplements come in a variety of forms: capsules, gummies, drinks, and/or powders.

 Since sleep has a direct impact on your mood throughout the following day, it’s important to recognize when you’re becoming adjusted to a recommended dosage of melatonin.
 Taking too much melatonin can negatively disrupt the natural circadian rhythm, leaving you feeling groggy and irritable.
-While uncommon, you can recognize excess melatonin intake by dizziness, headaches, nausea, stomach cramping, and disorientation.
+While uncommon, you can recognize excess melatonin intake by dizziness, headaches, and/or daytime sleepiness .
+For these reasons, we recommend talking with your healthcare provider before you add melatonin or any other supplement to your daily regimen.

-Additional Benefits: While you may recognize melatonin for its sleep benefits, it can also help:
+While you may recognize melatonin for its sleep benefits, it can also help support eye health .

 Ashwagandha, a shrub grown in parts of Asia and Africa, is commonly used as a supplement to reduce stress.
-Although it’s not a vitamin, we’re including it on the list due to its benefits for reducing stress.
-Though herbal supplements are uncommon in Western medicine, ashwagandha can help increase energy and reduce inflammation, anxiety, and depression.
+Although it’s not a vitamin, we’re including it on the list because of its benefits for reducing stress.
+Though herbal supplements are uncommon in Western medicine, ashwagandha may help increase energy and reduce inflammation as well as feelings of anxiety .

 How It’s Used: You can apply ashwagandha topically or take it orally.
 If you’re using this herb to reduce inflammation, you can mix it into creams or liquids and apply it to the affected area.

-How It’s Used: Magnesium is found in a wide variety of foods like whole grains, nuts, vegetable seeds, potatoes, leafy greens, and fruits.
+Magnesium is found in a wide variety of foods like whole grains, nuts, vegetable seeds, potatoes, leafy greens, and fruits.
 Be aware, however, that increasing your magnesium levels through diet may take a bit longer than with supplements.
-On the other hand, supplements can increase magnesium levels almost immediately.
+Supplements can increase magnesium levels almost immediately, but we recommend consulting with your healthcare provider before making the change.

-Additional Benefits: Like the other minerals, herbs, and vitamins mentioned above, magnesium benefits nearly every bodily function, including:
+Like the other minerals, herbs, and vitamins mentioned above, magnesium can help support a variety of bodily functions, including heart health and exercise performance [26, 27].

-L-theanine is an amino acid found in green and black tea and certain mushrooms, and can help reduce stress, depression, and sleep problems.
+L-theanine is an amino acid found in green and black tea and certain mushrooms, and may help reduce stress, depression, and sleep problems [28, 29, 30].

-A 2019 study deciphering the impact of L-theanine on stress-related symptoms and cognitive functions in adults found that higher intake of this amino acid leaves adults feeling more relaxed in their daily lives and uniquely stressful situations.
+A 2019 study deciphering the impact of L-theanine on stress-related symptoms and cognitive functions in adults found that higher intake of this amino acid leaves adults feeling more relaxed in their daily lives and uniquely stressful situations .
+Though small, the study provides a starting point for more evidence of this amino acid’s uses.

 How It’s Used: While L-theanine is from natural substances like green tea, black tea, and mushrooms, it is more commonly taken as a daily capsule supplement.